What is SciPy?

-Plotting functionality is beyond the scope of NumPy and SciPy, which focus on numerical objects and algorithms.
-Several packages exist that integrate closely with NumPy and Pandas to produce high quality plots, such as the immensely popular Matplotlib.
-Other popular options are Bokeh, Plotly, Altair, and Chaco.
+Plotting functionality is beyond the scope of SciPy, which focus on numerical objects and algorithms.
+Several packages exist that integrate closely with SciPy to produce high quality plots, such as the immensely popular Matplotlib.
+Other popular options are Bokeh, Plotly and Altair.

-How do I make 3D plots/visualizations using NumPy/SciPy?
+How do I make 3D plots/visualizations using SciPy?

-Like 2D plotting, 3D graphics is beyond the scope of NumPy and SciPy,
+Like 2D plotting, 3D graphics is beyond the scope of SciPy,

-but just as in the 2D case, packages exist that integrate with NumPy.
+but just as in the 2D case, packages exist that integrate with SciPy.